 In our experience, many of the Arabic versions of websites both inside and outside the region are run by companies with no or very few Arabic speakers on the team.
 Because of this the optimization on the Arabic version of the website is usually just a quick translation not considering SEO.

 PPC ads are less competitive so SEO takes more of the page

-In most verticals in Arabic, we see fewer PPC ads than we would see in Arabic.
-This typically means that more of the page real estate above the fold is occupied by organic page results.
+In most verticals in Arabic, we see fewer PPC ads than we would see in English.
+This typically means that organic page results occupy more of the page real estate above the fold.
 This means more traffic for well-optimized websites.

 Many with a short-term focus

 We’ve seen a trend that a lot of companies doing SEO in Arabic are looking for shortcuts to get rankings that are risky in the long run.
 Digital marketers who haven’t been through a major Google update will take on their campaigns only to get a website deindexed for violating Google’s policies.
 We see far few marketers in the region will play the long safe game with white hat SEO in Arabic.

 Having running Arabic SEO campaigns for more than 8 years now one of our biggest challenges is finding digital marketing staff who have experience.
 In many cases, we’ve found we have to hire and train talent based on our own process instead of finding someone who already has the skills.
 Other digital marketers we interview often have outdated or inaccurate training on SEO.
 As a result of this, we see that in general there are far fewer savvy digital marketers who speak Arabic as a percent of the population than there are in the English-speaking world.

 How SEO differs for different types of websites in the region